kirenz/ds-python/_sources/docs/data.md

 We will include a [imputation of missing values](https://scikit-learn.org/stable/modules/impute.html) in our pipeline.

 (section:data:fix-outliers)=

-### Fix outliers
+#### Fix outliers

+There are various options of how to fix outliers and scikit-learn provides a set of machine learning tools that can be used both for novelty or outlier detection.
+For a comparison of outlier detection algorithms in scikit-learn, review [this site](https://scikit-learn.org/stable/modules/outlier_detection.html#overview-of-outlier-detection-methods).

-One efficient way of performing outlier detection in high-dimensional datasets is to use the random forest algorithm [IsolationForest](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.IsolationForest.html#sklearn.ensemble.IsolationForest).
+For example, one efficient way of performing outlier detection in high-dimensional datasets is to use the random forest algorithm [IsolationForest](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.IsolationForest.html#sklearn.ensemble.IsolationForest).
 When we perform fit on our variable, it returns labels for it: -1 for outliers and 1 for inliers.

 ```Python
 from sklearn.ensemble import IsolationForest